OpenAstronomy/openastronomy.github.io/gsoc/suborg_guidelines.md

 it's our intention to keep the process fair for the suborganisations and students.

-## I want to become a sub-org admin, what do I do?
+## I want to propose a new sub-org, what do I do?

-First, we recommend you to carefully read [Google's notes for first year organizations][Google-notes], which provides a general idea about the goals and concepts underpinning the Google Summer of Code program.
+First, we recommend you to carefully read [Google's notes for first year organizations][Google-notes] and [the PSF guidelines for sub orgs][PSF-sub-orgs], which provide a general idea about the goals and concepts underpinning the Google Summer of Code program.
 Then, you need to be a member of the OpenAstronomy team.
 That process is simple (and free!).
 You need to be an open-development organisation and be related with astronomy.
 Then make a pull-request to [our repository][OA repository]